aws-samples/emr-spark-benchmark/emr-serverless-custom-images-wip.md

 ## Build Benchmark application

-To build our application we are going to reuse the source code for TPCDS benchmarking application that was used to build a similar benchmarking utility from [the EMR on EKS benchmark Github repo](https://github.com/aws-samples/emr-on-eks-benchmark).

 ### 1. Create a project folder (emr-serverless-benchmark) and download the benchmark jar file into your local project folder.

 Copy the benchmark utility application JAR file spark-benchmark-assembly-3.3.0.jar that you had built earlier Or if you are using Spark 3.3.0 you could download a pre-built jar: [spark-benchmark-assembly-3.3.0.jar](https://aws-bigdata-blog.s3.amazonaws.com/artifacts/oss-spark-benchmarking/spark-benchmark-assembly-3.3.0.jar)